nikeedev/GameEngine.js/README.md

+> [!WARNING]
+> I am no longer updating this project.
+The repository will still be open for changes and PRs and issue, but the actual development is set on pause for now.

 ## **Playlib**: A 2D game framework made using HTML Canvas!

-> [!NOTE]
-> I am back with developing further on the framework, a year of repositoty being archived!
-Big changes will happen, and the docs will be probably moved to a separate "mdbook" page on my GitHub Pages rather than on the Gitbook.io.

 ## Changelog: